 Some links in this post contain affiliate links including amazon associate links.
 I receive a small commission if you use the links at no extra cost to you.

+Buying a Backpack for Travelling can be difficult, everyone has their own preferences on what to look for in a backpack!
 I’ve travelled with a backpack over a number of different trips and within those years I’ve had 2 different backpacks.
 One I hated, and one I loved!

 So when it came to picking a new backpack for the trip I’m about to go on I knew there were certain things I wanted that work well for me, and certain things that don’t.